-- (b) Notwithstanding the foregoing, if a Participant's Separation from Service is due to death after attaining age 55, payment to his Beneficiary (other than payment of his or her SEDCP Deferral Account (if any) and amounts in his or her Early Payment Year Subaccount attributable to an Early Payment Year beginning before the date of the Participant's death (if any)) shall be made in the same form as payment of the Participant's Retirement Benefit would have been made to the Participant if he were living. - (c) Notwithstanding the foregoing, a Participant may elect, on a Beneficiary Distribution Election Form filed simultaneously with and in the same manner as the first Deferral Election Form that the Participant is required to file in accordance with the requirements set forth in Section 4.1 hereof, that, if his Separation from Service is due to death prior to attaining age 55, payment to his Beneficiary (other than payment of his or her SEDCP Deferral Account (if any) and amounts in his or her Early Payment Year Subaccount attributable to an Early Payment Year beginning before the date of the Participant's death (if any)) shall be made in any form and calculated in any other manner described in Section 5.1(b) (which may be different than the form of payment elected by the Participant for his Retirement Benefit).
-A Participant may change his election as to the form of payment to his Beneficiary subject to the following conditions: (1) the election shall not be effective until twelve (12) months after the election is filed with the Committee and (2) the election must be made at least twelve (12) months prior to the beginning of the calendar year in which the lump sum payment or initial amount of the installment payment, as the case may be, would have been payable if no change as to the form of distribution were ever made.
-Each such change must satisfy all of the requirements of this Section 5.2(c).
+(ii) Death after Attaining Age 55.
+Notwithstanding the foregoing, if a Participant's Separation from Service is due to death after attaining age 55, payment to his Beneficiary of his Class Year Subaccounts and Pre-2018 Subaccount (other than payment of his or her SEDCP Deferral Account (if any) and amounts in any Early Payment Year Subaccount attributable to an Early Payment Year beginning before the date of the Participant's death (if any)) shall be made in the same form or forms as payment of the Participant's Retirement Benefit would have been made to the Participant if he were living.

+(iii) Beneficiary Distribution Elections.
+Notwithstanding the foregoing, a Participant who commenced participation in the Plan before January 1, 2017 could elect, on a Beneficiary Distribution Election Form filed simultaneously with and in the same manner as the first Deferral Election Form that the Participant was required to file in accordance with the requirements set forth in Section 4.1 hereof, that, if his Separation from Service is due to death prior to attaining age 55, payment to his Beneficiary of his Class Year Subaccounts and Pre-2018 Subaccount (other than payment of his or her SEDCP Deferral Account (if any) and amounts in any Early Payment Year Subaccount attributable to an Early Payment Year beginning before the date of the Participant's death (if any)) shall be made in any form and calculated in any other manner described in Section 5.1(c) (which may be different than the form of payment elected by the Participant for his Retirement Benefit).
+Such a Participant may change his election as to the form of payment to his Beneficiary subject to the following conditions: (A) the election shall not be effective until twelve (12) months after the election is filed with the Committee; (B) the election must be made at least twelve (12) months prior to the beginning of the calendar year in which the lump sum payment or initial amount of the installment payment, as the case may be, would have been payable if no change as to the form of distribution were ever made; and (C) payment must be calculated using the Fractional Method.
+Each such change must satisfy all of the requirements of this Section 5.2(a)(iii).

-Notwithstanding the foregoing, in the case of an Eligible Employee who commences or resumes participation in the Plan on or after January 1, 2017, the elections described above in this Section 5.2(c) shall not be available.
-In the event of such a Participant's Separation from Service due to death prior to attaining age 55, payment to his Beneficiary instead shall be made as provided in Section 5.2(a) above.
+Notwithstanding the foregoing, in the case of an Eligible Employee who commences or resumes participation in the Plan on or after January 1, 2017, the elections described above in this Section 5.2(a)(iii) shall not be available.
+In the event of such a Participant's Separation from Service due to death prior to attaining age 55, payment to his Beneficiary of his Class Year Subaccounts and Pre-2018 Subaccount instead shall be made as provided in Section 5.2(a)(i) above.